Harsh1306-sg/F1-Tenth/README.md

 ## Algorithm

-We have implemented a wall-following algorithm using ROS2 for the BrandsHatch map.
+We have implemented a wall-following algorithm using ROS2.
 In the wall follow algorithm the key task is to steer the vehicle to maintain a fixed distance from the wall while navigating curves.
 The control is maintained and corrected using the **PID (Proportional-Integral-Derivative)** logic.

 **The code layout is in form of:**